 Before heading out camping, you think of everything: the tent, the mat, what sleeping bags to bring, and where to go.
-But, comfort isn’t the only thing that makes a camping trip great.
-It’s equally important to make sure that you’re well-equipped to eat well.
+But comfort isn’t the only thing that makes a camping trip great.
+It’s equally important to make sure that you’re geared up to eat well.
 Eating hearty meals to refuel after a day full of outdoor activities will make all the difference and truly maximize your experience.
-Here’s our list of must-haves to bring along with you so that your adventure in the outdoors is a tasty one.
+The key is to figure out exactly what to pack to make cooking under the open sky as pleasant as possible.
+Read on for our list of camping cooking essentials, and get ready for three-star dinners by the fire.

 A cooler isn’t only for keeping beer cool, it also protects your food from insects and other animals, and preserves the life of perishable foods like fruits, vegetables, dairy products, meat, etc.